Overview

 The U.S. Department of Education has awarded the Hawaiʻi State Department of Education (HIDOE) a five-year $60 million grant aimed at advancing effective, evidence-based literacy practices in public schools.
 This follows a nearly $50 million five-year Comprehensive Literacy State Development (CLSD) Grant received in 2019.
 Language arts proficiency is a key performance indicator under the Board of Education’s 2023-29 Strategic Plan.

-The purpose of the CLSD grant is to support states in creating comprehensive literacy programs to advance literacy skills, including pre-literacy skills, reading and writing, for children from birth through Grade 12, with an emphasis on disadvantaged children, English language learners and children with disabilities.
+The purpose of the CLSD grant is to support states in creating comprehensive literacy programs to advance literacy skills, including pre-literacy skills, reading and writing, for children from birth through Grade 12.

 CLSD Grant Objectives

-- Enhance birth to grade 12 literacy outcomes for our most disadvantaged students;
+- Enhance birth to grade 12 literacy outcomes for all students;

 - Implement evidence-based literacy practices with fidelity;